 There are many different finishing options, and they vary in quality.
 Make sure to choose the proper finish for your project.
 For outdoor applications you want to choose a finish that will protect the wood from wear and tear and environmental damage from UV rays, water, and insects.

-Wood left untreated in sunny, dry climates will produce cracks, spots or yellow.
-A good practice is to choose an exterior finish that contains UV blockers.
-In drier climates, wood will lose its moisture, which can lead to cracking and shrinking.
-To avoid this, we recommend water repellent finishes.
+Consequently, when left untreated, wood in a sunny and dry climate will produce cracks, spots, or yellow.
+So, it’s good practice to choose an exterior finish that contains UV blockers.
+When left in drier climates, wood will lose its moisture, which leads to cracking and shrinking.
+To avoid this, we recommend water-repellent finishes.
 They will protect against mildew, and the additional pigment will add a layer of protection against the sun.